-Budget of the Court
+Article 18 Budget of the Court

-- (1) The budget of the Court shall be financed by the Court's own financial revenues.
+- The budget of the Court shall be financed by the Court's own financial revenues and at least in the transitional period referred to in article 58 as necessary, by contributions from the Contracting Member States.
 The budget shall be balanced. - (2) The Court's own financial revenues shall comprise court fees and other revenues. - (3) Court fees shall be fixed by the Administrative Committee.
 The Court fees shall be fixed at such a level as to ensure a right balance between the principle of fair access to justice, in particular for small and medium-sized enterprises and micro entities and an adequate contribution of the parties for the costs incurred by the Court, recognising the economic benefits to the parties involved, and the objective of a self-financing Court with balanced finances.
 The level of the Court fees shall be reviewed periodically by the Administrative Committee.
 Targeted support measures for small and medium-sized enterprises and micro entities might be considered. - (4) If the Court is unable to balance its budget out of its own resources, the Contracting Member States shall remit to it special financial contributions.

-Financing of the Court
+Article 19 Financing of the Court